International: Fees and funding

 - The UK Council for International Student Affairs also provides specialist information and advice for international students on how to manage their money when studying in the UK.

-If you have student immigration permission to take employment, you can work up to 20 hours per week during term-time, providing you are not self-employed.
+If you have student immigration permission to take employment, you can work up to 20 hours per week during term-time (UG or PG students) or 10 hours per week during term time (FE students).
+Please note that Tier 4 students are not permitted to engage in self-employment activities.
 However, you are strongly advised to make sure you can pay your tuition fees and living costs without relying on income from a part-time job in the UK, as there is no guarantee you will find work.

 For up-to-date information on working in the UK, please visit the UK Council for International Student Affairs.